jenkins-infra/kubernetes-management/README.md

 ## Repository Structure

-This project contains three main folders:
+This project contains the following main directories:

+* `clusters`: This folder contains the per-cluster helmfile listing, e.g the list of helmfiles to apply per cluster
-* `helmfile.d`: This folder contains [Helmfile](https://github.com/roboll/helmfile)
+* `helmfile.d`: This folder contains the [Helmfile](https://github.com/roboll/helmfile) definitions
 * `charts`: This folder contains specific jenkins infrastructure helm charts
-* `config`: The configuration specific our environments.
+* `config`: This folder contains the specific configuration for our environments

 ## Secrets